gessi-chatbots/NLP_pipeline/README.md

 ## How to use

+### Direct feature extraction
 1. Run NLPController
-2. Send POST request to http://{your-ip}/extract:5000 with the payload described below.
+2. Send POST request to http://{your-ip}/extract-features:5000 with the payload described below.
 3. Receive the results in a JSON array.

 Sample payload